Kurocado-Studio/platform/Writerside/topics/Case-Study.md

 ## Define

-"Establish a development platform supported by a single developer that allows new projects to go from '0 to Hello World' in five minutes or less."
+> **Mission**: Deploy a new product with the push of a button, edit the look and feel of it in Figma
+> and sync those changes through Token Studio.
+All this in five minutes or less.

 ## Requirements

-The platform needed to:
+The Product Starter Kit needs to:

-- Deliver speed and quality without compromises—templates must be instantly ready like Quick Reaction Force (QRF).
+- Deliver speed and quality without compromises—the Product Starter Kit templates must be instantly deployable like Quick Reaction Force (QRF).
-- Enforce consistency through standardized coding practices and style guides.
-- Be maintainable and operable by a single developer.
-- Enable integration of any area of expertise into a React application within minutes, using **NPM** as a facade.
+- Styleguide – Enforces code health before review.
+- DevOps – CI/CD workflows (lint, build, test, release, Dependabot).
+- Design System – Figma tokens compile to Tailwind classes automatically.
+- QA – unit testing harness.

 ## Restrictions